 Results from the cost-effectiveness model were used to estimate the total potential budgetary impact of MDMA-AP for adults with PTSD.
 Potential budget impact is defined as the total differential cost of using each new therapy rather than relevant existing therapy for the treated population, calculated as differential health care costs (including drug costs) minus any offsets in these costs from averted health care events.
 All costs were undiscounted and estimated over a five-year time horizon.
-In line with the exploratory cost-effectiveness analysis, a placeholder price of \$10,000 per treatment course for MDMA-AP was used in our estimate of budget impact.
-This placeholder price represents the cost of the drug; non-drug costs associated with MDMA-AP sessions are included as separate costs in the cost-effectiveness model.
+We used the placeholder price (\$10,000 per treatment course for MDMA-AP) in our estimate of budget impact.

 This potential budget impact analysis included the estimated number of individuals in the US who would be eligible for treatment.
 To estimate the size of the potential candidate populations for treatment, we used inputs for the size of the adult US population 271,616,592 (average over 2024-2028), the prevalence of PTSD in adults (5%),2 and the percentage of patients with PTSD who are considered to have moderate-to-severe PTSD (69.7%).62 Applying these sources results in estimates of 9,465,838 eligible patients in the US.
 For the purposes of this analysis, we assumed that 20% of these patients would initiate treatment in each of the five years, or 1,893,168 patients per year.
 This may represent an overestimate of the potentially eligible population if the FDA-approved indication for MDAM-AP is restricted based on trial exclusion criteria.
-Avancena 2022,69 for example, estimated that between 13% and 42% of adults with chronic and severe PTSD would have a disqualifying condition and would not be eligible for MDMA-AP.
+Avancena 2022,63 for example, estimated that between 13% and 42% of adults with chronic and severe PTSD would have a disqualifying condition and would not be eligible for MDMA-AP.
 Given the uncertainty in the anticipated FDA indication and the intent of ICER's budget impact analysis, we used the broadest anticipated prevalence estimates in our Draft Evidence Report.